 If I eat, my stomach will stop hurting.

-Most people do not do well at poker because the cause and effect relationship is delayed and spread out over multiple thousands of hands.
+Most people do not do well at poker because the cause-and-effect relationship is delayed and spread over thousands of hands.
 The key to winning in poker, much like life, is making good decisions.
 The problem comes from the randomness of poker.
 You can make good decisions and lose or make bad decisions and win when looking at just a few hundred hands.
-It takes a long time to make good decisions to learn what to do.
-The reward is often separated from the cause, so we do not see the pattern.
+It takes a long time to make good decisions and learn what to do.
+The reward is often separated from the action, so we do not see the pattern.

 Reward Your Kids Immediately

 Finance is often the say way.
-If you decided to start a 401k today, it might take months, maybe even a few years, before you feel like your building wealth.
-This delayed gratification makes a lot of people quit or even not get started.
-They think, “what will $100 a month really do?”
+If you decided to start a 401k today, it might take months, maybe even a few years, before you feel like you’re building wealth.
+This delayed gratification makes many people quit or even not get started.
+They think, “What will $100 a month really do?”

 If adults have a short view of the future, kids’ views of the future are even shorter.
-Telling a kid, do this today, and next week you’ll get a reward doesn’t work.
+Telling a kid to do this today and you’ll get a reward next week doesn’t work.
 It feels like five years from now.
 Let’s be honest.
 As parents, there are many times we even forget we owe them the reward.

-What we are teaching them is not to delay gratification.
+What we are teaching them is to avoid delaying gratification.
 We need to reward our kids immediately.
 Teach them to do the work and then get the reward.

 One last note on this.
 The reward doesn’t have to be the final reward.
-You can use a sticker or IOU coupon to reward them and allow them to cash in at a later point.
-Dave Ramsey talks about using a commission system where the kids have a “task list” for the week, and at the end of the week, you pay them for the tasks they completed.
-If you go with a system like this, be sure to “check them off” each day.
+You can use a sticker or IOU coupon to reward them and allow them to cash in later.
+Dave Ramsey talks about using a commission system where the kids have a “task list” for the week, and at the end of the week, you pay them for the tasks they complete.
+If you go with a system like this, “check them off” each day.
 Right after the kids complete the task, check it off.
 Let the reward be the celebration of checking the item off.
 This way, they will see the connection between the action and the reward.
 As they get older, the reward can come at a later time.